citizennet/purescript-lynx/.k8s/README.md

 ## Caveats

 There are some downsides to having a container run `make watch` on your behalf.
 Container processes are all initiated by `root`, so all files and folders produced from the `watch` builds will have `root` ownership, e.g. `bower_components/`, `node_modules/`, and `output/`.
-This might cause issues if you then wish to manually trigger a build or install a dependency without `exec`ing into your container to do so as root, or running those commands via `sudo`.
+This might cause issues if you then wish to manually trigger a build or install a dependency without `exec`ing into your container to do so as `root`, or running those commands via `sudo`.